mridulgrc/chbase-java-sdk/README.txt

     The application is responsible for marshaling and unmarshaling the <info> section in each HV Request.
 You can find detailed schemas for each method here:  http://developer.chbase.mt.grcdemo.com/method.

-SSL:
-    CHBase requires requests be sent over SSL.
-Our site's certificates are signed with GTE CyberTrust Global Root as the trusted root certificate authority.
-This public key is shipped with Sun’s java runtime in a file located at java.home/lib/security/cacerts.
-The alias for this key is "gtecybertrustglobalca".
-Depending on your JRE or environment, this public key may not be installed in your trusted store.
-This is a known issue with WebSphere.

-    To export the key from the cacerts file:

-    keytool -keystore cacerts -exportcert -alias gtecybertrustglobalca > gte.crt

-    This public key should then be imported into WebSphere’s trusted store.